-In March 2010, the FASB issued ASU No.2010-11, "Derivatives and Hedging (Topic 815)-Scope Exception Related to Embedded Credit Derivatives" ("ASU No.2010-11").
-The ASU clarifies the scope exception for embedded credit derivative features related to the transfer of credit risk, which are subject to potential bifurcation, and indicate circumstances which do not qualify for the scope exception.
-The ASU is effective at the beginning of the first fiscal quarter beginning after June 15, 2010.
-Early adoption is permitted.
-The MHFG Group is currently evaluating the potential impact that the adoption of ASU No.2010-11 will have on its consolidated results of operations and financial condition.
+In December 2010, the FASB issued ASU No.2010-28, "Intangibles-Goodwill and Other (Topic 350)-When to Perform Step 2 of the Goodwill Impairment Test for Reporting Units with Zero or Negative Carrying Amounts" ("ASU No.2010-28").
+The ASU requires Step 2 of the impairment test should be performed in circumstances where the carrying amount of a reporting unit is zero or negative and there are qualitative factors that indicate it is more likely than not that a goodwill impairment exists.
+The ASU is effective for fiscal years, and interim periods within those years, beginning after December 15, 2010.
+Early adoption is not permitted.
+The MHFG Group does not expect that the adoption of ASU No.2010-28 will have a material impact on its consolidated results of operations or financial condition.